INVESTOR HREDD PRECISION TOOLS

 ❐ Partially

-Does the scheme itself have a grievance mechanism that is used and does it report on how often it is used?
+Does the initiative itself have a grievance mechanism that is used and does it report on how often it is used?

 ❐ Yes